Kenny Rogers Roasters: History

 The company entered Chapter 11 bankruptcy in March 1998 and was bought by Nathan's Famous, Inc. for $1.25 million (US$ million in more recent terms) on April 1, 1999; as a result of restructuring, many locations closed.
 Rotisserie-roasted chicken had become commonplace in many food supermarkets.
 By 2000, the chain was down to 90 franchised restaurants, 40 of those in the U.S.

 Nathan's Famous divested itself of Kenny Rogers Roasters in 2008, selling it to their Asian franchisee, Roasters Asia Pacific (Cayman) Limited, a company which is owned by Berjaya Group of Malaysia.
 The last Kenny Rogers Roasters operating in North America was located in the Ontario Mills mall in Ontario, California and closed on December 31, 2011.

 The 2008 purchase agreement allowed for Nathan's Famous and Miami Subs to continue selling Kenny Rogers Roasters items in their restaurants.
-Nathan's continues to serve Kenny Rogers Roasters items in select locations, such as its flagship location on Coney Island.
+Nathan's continues to serve Kenny Rogers Roasters items in selected locations, such as its flagship location on Coney Island.
 Miami Subs (since sold off by Nathan's) no longer has a "Kenny Rogers" section on their menu.

 Despite the chain's end in the United States, Kenny Rogers Roasters continues to flourish in Asia under the ownership of Berjaya Group.
 An article published by Time.com in 2011 reported that Kenny Rogers Roasters had grown to almost 140 restaurants across Asia, with continued expansion in Malaysia, the Philippines, and more recently southern China.

 In Malaysia, the Kenny Rogers Roasters chain of restaurants is developed and operated by Berjaya Roasters (M) Sdn Bhd.
 Under a corporate exercise by Berjaya Corporation Berhad in 2011, Berjaya Roasters (M) Sdn Bhd became a wholly owned subsidiary of Berjaya Food Berhad.

 In March 2011, Berjaya Food Berhad listed on the Main Board of Bursa Malaysia.
 Effectively, Berjaya Food Berhad is responsible for establishing, operating, and expanding Kenny Rogers Roasters restaurants in Malaysia.
 This includes developing the Kenny Rogers Roasters brand, managing menu items, and acting as a central procurement agent for Kenny Rogers Roasters restaurants across Malaysia.